Detecting Bladder Cancer With a Urine Test

 Getting tested for bladder cancer can give you peace of mind and ensure you receive any treatment you may need.
 Unfortunately, many traditional methods of bladder cancer detection have downsides — they can be uncomfortable, expensive and sometimes inaccurate.

-Traditional Bladder Cancer Tests
+Traditional Tests for Bladder Cancer

 - Cystoscopy: In this test, a small tube with an attached camera is inserted into the bladder through the urethra.
-Using the camera, the doctor examines the inside of the bladder for signs of cancer.
+Using the camera, the doctor examines the inside of the bladder walls for signs of cancer.

 - Biopsy: During a cystoscopy, doctors sometimes use a tool to take a biopsy of a suspected tumor.
 The sampled tissue is removed from the body and tested to confirm the cancer diagnosis.